German (GERM)

 General Education: International

 Emphasis on developing writing and reading; exploration of cultural topics.
-(Fall, alt/years) Typically Offered: Every other fall.
+Typically Offered: Fall (Odd Years).

 General Education: International